Bailey Yard: Facilities

 Bailey Yard is halfway between Denver and Omaha.
 It covers a total expanse of 2,850 acre and is over 8 miles in length and 2 mi wide at its widest point; the facility is about 1000 yards wide on average.
+The entire facility is large enough to hold 2,155 American football fields (including the end zones).
 Bailey Yard has 200 separate tracks totaling 315 miles of track, 985 switches, 766 turnouts, and 17 receiving and 16 departure tracks.
 Union Pacific employs more than 2,600 people in North Platte, most of whom are responsible for the day-to-day operations of Bailey Yard.

 An average of 139 trains and over 14,000 railroad cars pass through Bailey Yard every day.
-The yard sorts approximately 3,000 cars daily using the yard’s two humps.
+The yard sorts approximately 3,000 cars daily using the yard's two humps.
 The eastbound hump is a 34 foot tall mound, and the westbound hump is 20 ft high.
 These are used to sort four cars per minute into one of the 114 "bowl" tracks -- 49 tracks for the westbound trains, and 65 for eastbound.
 The bowl tracks are used to form trains headed for destinations across North America, including the East, West and Gulf coasts of the United States, and Canadian and Mexican borders.

 The yard also includes 3 locomotive fueling and servicing centers called eastbound run thru, westbound run thru, and a service track that handles more than 8,500 locomotives per month, a locomotive repair shop that can repair 750 locomotives monthly, and a car repair facility that can handle nearly 50 cars daily.
 The car repair shop replaces 10,000 wheel-sets each year.
 The yard features an in-motion wheel defect detector developed by Union Pacific that uses ultrasound technology to inspect each wheel.
 It is the only such detector in the world.
 UP has also developed a method for changing wheels in the field on empty westbound coal trains, which enables four workers to use a hydraulic jack under the couplers between two cars and exchange the trucks.
 This has reduced the time needed to replace trucks from up to 12 days to 8–12 minutes.

 Locomotives can be serviced in a NASCAR-like pit stop facility called a Run-Thru staffed by five different crafts—an electrician, machinist, fireman, oiler, and car inspector.
 Locomotives are serviced in 45 minutes without detaching them from their trains.
 The cars go through the car department to get fixed, while the diesel locomotives go to the diesel shop.

 Because of the enormous amount of products that pass through Bailey Yard, Union Pacific describes the yard as an “economic barometer of America.”

+The privately-operated Golden Spike Tower & Visitor Center, which is located adjacent to the south side of Bailey Yard, provides a safe public viewing overlook of UP train, locomotive and switching movements within the Bailey Yard complex.